revaturelabs/interviewquestions/Java/Collections/Generics.md

 <blockquote>

-It force the Java programmer to store a specific type of objects to make it type-safe.Which makes the code stable by detecting the bugs at compile time.
+It forces the Java programmer to store specific type of objects to make it type-safe which makes the code stable by detecting the bugs at compile time.

 Before generics, we can store any type of objects in the collection, i.e., non-generic.